 As the name suggests, ladder towel warmers are based on a ladder shape with the rungs of the ladder allowing you to hang multiple towels.
 They’re mounted to the wall and have either a flat or curved profile.

 Ladder towel warmers are available in a wide range of sizes to suit many bathrooms and come with either a white or chrome-effect finish.
 Opt for white to blend in with existing décor, or chrome to make a stylish statement.
-It’s worth considering that white radiators have a slightly greater heat output and can be lower maintenance as metallic finishes can get dirty quickly and are harder to clean.

 Traditional towel warmers